-It’s important for dairy farmers to keep their cows happy, which means it’s important to stop mastitis from occurring.
+It’s important for dairy farmers to keep their cows happy, which means it’s important to stop mastitis from occurring so healthy milk from cows can be consumed.

 Mastitis is an inflammation of the mammary gland or, in the case of a cow, udder.
 Lactating females, human or animal, can experience mastitis from a blocked milk duct.
 For dairy cows, mastitis is usually caused by udder infections resulting from bacteria.
 Another way mastitis forms is through calves suckling on udders.
 Calves may try to suckle dry udders, too, not just those full of milk.
 Any bacteria residing in a calf’s mouth can be transferred to the udder and create mastitis.
 To reduce infections, equipment and cow udders are kept clean throughout the milking process, dry bedding is routinely cleaned and udders are carefully examined.